kanye west wasn’t “traditionally american” enough to play at the inauguration | read | i-D

 But as they battle to assemble a galaxy of faded stars, many have asked: what about Kanye?
 Don't get us wrong, the thought of one of music's most innovative creatives standing alongside the most controversial president in modern history is deeply upsetting to fans — especially following recent months of personal turmoil for the rapper.
 But from a purely practical perspective, Trump's bizarre friendship with one of the biggest musicians in the world seem like a free pass when it comes to booking a waning show.

-Shortly before his hospitalisation at the end of last year, the hip hop star proclaimed that had he voted, he would have voted for Trump.
+Shortly before his hospitalization at the end of last year, the hip-hop star proclaimed that had he voted, he would have voted for Trump.
 He later met with the President-elect at Trump Tower where the two "discussed life."

 Watch Tom Barrack's awkward reasoning below.